-It’s a relatively compact size, and it’s nice to build quality and crucially.
+It’s relatively compact and friendly to build quality and crucially.

-Virtually it’s easily the sharpest ultra-wide-angle zoom lens I’ve ever tasted and one of the most enjoyable and useful.
+Virtually it’s easily the sharpest ultra-wide-angle zoom lens I’ve ever tasted and one of the most enjoyable and valuable.

-It’s my favorite ultra-wide-angle lens, have ever tested.
+It’s my favorite ultra-wide-angle lens I have ever tested.

 This is an ultra-wide-angle zoom lens for full-frame cameras.

-The lens also zooms into 13 millimeters, giving you some nice flexibility to work with.
+The lens also zooms into 30millimeters, giving you some excellent flexibility to work with.